MattR-0/Phone_Controlled_Robot_Arm_and_Car/README.md

 Milestone-2 <br />
   Arduino code as of milestone 2 <br />
   App inventor code as of milestone 2

-Note: to open the App Inventor programs, you will need to download them and import them to [App Inventor](http://ai2.appinventor.mit.edu/login/).
 </pre>
+Note: to open the App Inventor program, you will need to download it and import it into [App Inventor](http://ai2.appinventor.mit.edu/login/).